JustSustainabilityDesign/JSD-website/_posts/2026-05-25-jsd-newsletter-spring-2026.md

   image="/images/JSD_newsletter_spring_2026_1.jpg"
 %}

-*From winter to Spring we gathered to share tea, cookies, marshmallows, and even crafts.
+*From Winter to Spring we gathered to share tea, cookies, marshmallows, and even crafts.
 It’s always a pleasure to hang out with our colleagues from [the Street Lab](https://www.streetlab.tech/) and [the Labour Lab](https://labourlab.ca/)*.

 ---